Traceur27/AAL/README.md

 # Flooding algorithm
 Comparision of two algorithms(naive and more optimal) which are computing the number of flooded fields on provided 3D map.
+It's written in C++ and uses OpenGL to visualize maps.

 ## Usage
 Requirements: